Honoring Our Veterans

 Why hire a vet?
 There are a lot of good reasons.

-- Need team players?
-Ex-military personnel define well-coordinated teamwork.
+Need team players?
+Ex-military personnel defines well-coordinated teamwork.
 They can produce individually and, more than most, understand the value and benefits of working together.
-It can be – and for them, may very well have been – a lifesaver.

-- Mission Possible.
+Mission Possible.
 Those who have served have worked toward objectives.
 It’s second nature to them to start, follow and execute a plan until it’s achieved.
-Military personnel have been shaped and taught how to achieve missions, and may find creative ways to reach your goals in ways that non-vets may not have imagined or considered attainable.
+Military personnel have been shaped and taught how to achieve missions and may find creative ways to reach their goals in ways that non-vets may not have imagined or considered attainable.
 “Can-do” attitude personified.

-Hire Veterans and You Could Even Qualify for Tax Benefits
+Hire Veterans and You Could Qualify for Tax Benefits

 Did you know hiring veterans can also help your business earn tax credits?